efte01/Individual-Project-Property-Analysis/README.txt

 2. Download the latest version of node.js https://nodejs.org/en/
 2. Open a File explorer and navigate to 'Individual Project Property Analysis' Directory.
-3. Open command prompt within the Directory.
+3. Open Command Prompt within the Directory.
 	( Command Prompt can be open by typing 'cmd' in the address bar ) ( This will open Command Prompt in the location of the Directory )
 4. Type 'npm -v' to verify node.js installation
 5. Type 'npm install -g nodemon' to install nodemon
+6. Close Command Prompt

 Steps to Run the PropertyAnalysis Program